src-d/guide/talent/flexible_holidays_working_schedule_ remote_work.md

 # Flexible Holidays, Working Schedule and Remote Work
-At source{d} we believe in freedome and treating everyone as adults.
+At source{d} we believe in freedom and treating everyone as adults.
 If you're committed to what we can achieve together and love your job you don't need anyone forcing you to work in one certain way or another.<br>
 ### Holiday Policy
 At source{d} you will have 23 days of holidays to use however you wish.
 This means that you can take them whenever you want, just to let everyone know with as much time as possible so people can plan in advance.<br>
 You can also work during bank holidays or weekends and exchange those days for additional holidays.
 You just have to let your team know that you are going to do so.
 Again, try to do it with a much time as you can so that everyone can plan accordingly.<br>